 When traveling, one of our first excursions is to the local market.
 Shopping there is fun, and it gives us an opportunity to interact with the city residents.
 But there’s more to it than shopping and socializing.

-In a recent post we published a photo of a larger-than-life bronze head by Mexican artist Javier Marin, which was on display on a side street off the main plaza in Morelia, Michoacan, Mexico.
+Mexican artist Javier Marin lives large on a side street off the main plaza in Morelia, Michoacan, Mexico.

 Stop numero dos on our tour of the Central Highlands of Mexico is Morelia.
 This large city and capital of the state of Michoacán, is 120 miles southwest of San Miguel de Allende.